abisummers/abisummers.github.io/src/content/museums/bnf-a-nous-les-stades.md

 museumName: BNF
 exhibitionName: À nous les stades !
 Une histoire du sport au féminin
 intro: In keeping with the 2024 Paris Olympics, an exhibition on the history of women in sports
-Startdate: 2024-05-22
+startDate: 2024-05-22
 endDate: 2024-10-13
 dateVisited: 2024-09-11
 ticketCost: 0
 country: FR
-title: À nous les stades !
+title: À nous les stades!
 Une histoire du sport au féminin
+publishedDate: 2024-09-11
 ---

 With Paris hosting the 2024 Olympics & Paralympic games, there have been a lot of exhibitions around the city related to the event.
 I've loved the vibe of the city during the games, and it will be interesting to see how long the traces last.
 This exhibition is open until mid October.